ballerina-attic/scatter-gather-messaging/README.md

 service auctionService on auctionEP {
 ```

-Now you can build a Ballerina executable archive (.balx) of the service that you developed above using the following command.
+Now you can build a Ballerina executable archive (.jar) of the service that you developed above using the following command.
 This will also create the corresponding Docker image using the Docker annotations that you have configured above.
 Navigate to `scatter-gather-messaging/guide` and run the following command.

 ```bash
    $ ballerina build auction_service